 Plan so your generosity continues beyond your lifetime.

-You can advance the mission of The Arc New London County by helping people with intellectual and developmental disabilities live fuller and more independent lives.
-There are many ways you can benefit from tax advantages, reduce or eliminate your probate expenses, and leave a legacy that will change lives for people with I/DD right here in Southeastern Connecticut.
+You can advance the mission of The Arc Eastern Connecticut by helping people with intellectual and developmental disabilities live fuller and more independent lives.
+There are many ways you can benefit from tax advantages, reduce or eliminate your probate expenses, and leave a legacy that will change lives for people with IDD right here in eastern Connecticut.

 Questions?
 Please contact us at (860) 889-4435 x 116.
 We look forward to helping you achieve with us.